Federal Judge Blocks Roger Stone From Using Social Media Accounts After Gag Order Violation

 The judge had initially allowed Stone to discuss his trial so long as it wasn’t in the vicinity of the court; however, she imposed the initial gag order in February after Stone posted a photo to his Instagram account that appeared to depict crosshairs above the judge’s head, per Politico.
 Stone has previously apologized for that post.

-The judge also said Stone’s behavior was more appropriate of a middle school and not a federal court, and told Stone that his lawyer was unsuccessful in convincing her that his social media posts did not violate her previously-imposted gag order.
+The judge also said Stone’s behavior was more appropriate of a middle school and not a federal court, and told Stone that his lawyer was unsuccessful in convincing her that his social media posts did not violate her previously-imposed gag order.

 Stone’s lawyer argued that his posting on social media did not have an impact on the criminal trial, per BuzzFeed News.